lingo-iitgn/commentator/README.md

 ## 👩‍💻 Interfaces

-It provides both annotator interface for efficient and faster annotation and admin interface for result export and analysis.
+COMMENTATOR provides both annotator interface for efficient and faster annotation and admin interface for result export and analysis.
+Once setup is done follow these steps:

 ### 👤 Annotator